sigetg/sigetg/README.md

 ### Hi there 👋
 - 🌱 I am a current Boston College student learning about Wireless Networks and SwiftUI!
-- I have experience in C, Python, Java, and most recently Swift
+- I have experience in C, Python, Java, Swift, and am learning JavaScript.

 <!--
 **sigetg/sigetg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.